 A trademark Zanetti run setup Milito, but his vicious shot from just outside the area was finger-tipped over the bar by the in-form Curci.
 'The Special One' went with an all or nothing attitude, throwing on Goran Pandev for Thiago Motta.

 The pressure finally told on 57 minutes.
-Zanetti once again slalomed through the defence and laid off for his compatriot Milito, who controlled and slid the ball past Curci.
+Zanetti once again slalomed through the defense and laid off for his compatriot Milito, who controlled and slid the ball past Curci.

-Robur captain Simone Vergassola tried to find an equaliser, but Julio Cesar had little trouble pouncing on his daisy cutter from 25 yards, as playmaker Sneijder came off for Cristian Chivu.
+Robur captain Simone Vergassola tried to find an equalizer, but Julio Cesar had little trouble pouncing on his daisy cutter from 25 yards, as playmaker Sneijder came off for Cristian Chivu.

 Substitute Dejan Stankovic hit the crossbar with a volley with 15 minutes remaining, poking at Diego Milito's bouncing assist on the edge of the area.
 Pandev did find the back of the net, but was offside when tucking home a rebound.

-The Tuscans almost found a spectacular goal when Rosi's whipped in cross-shot just missed the far corner as the clock ticked down on 83 minutes.
+The Tuscans almost found a spectacular goal when Jajalo's whipped in cross-shot just missed the far corner as the clock ticked down on 83 minutes.